MrBartusek/MeteoalarmCard/CONTRIBUTING.md

    ```
 5. Add `http://localhost:5000/meteoalarm-card.js` to your Lovelace resources.

 Now you can make changes to files in `src` folder.
 Development server will automatically rebuild on changes.
 Lovelace will load resource from development server.
 Refresh the browser to see changes.
-Make sure cache is cleared or disabled.
+Be sure to disable cache in your browser developer tools.